tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

 ### *PBFT Variants*

-PoW suffers from non-finality, that is a block appended to a blockchain is not confirmed until it is extended by many other blocks.
-Even then, its existence in the blockchain is only probabilistic.
+PoW suffers from non-finality, that is a block appended to a block chain is not confirmed until it is extended by many other blocks.
+Even then, its existence in the block chain is only probabilistic.
 For example, eclipse attacks on Bitcoin exploit this probabilistic guarantee to allow double spending.
 In contrast, the original PBFT protocol is deterministic. [[10]]

 ### *Deterministic and Non-Deterministic Protocols*